 - Select the drive letter from the drop-down list.
 Click Ok.

-- Right click My Computer/ This PC.
-Click Manage.
+- Right-click on My Computer/ This PC and click Manage.

-- Click Device Manager on the left side.
+- Click on Device Manager on the left side.

-- Double-Click Disk Drives in the list.
-Right Click on the name of your pen drive.
+- Right-click on the name of your pen drive/SD card.

 - Disconnect your storage media and restart your PC.

 - Connect your pen drive again.
-Your PC will detect it.
+Your PC will detect it and reinstall the drivers.

-Repair corrupted SD card or Pen Drive using Windows Explorer
+6. Repair Corrupted SD Card Or Pen Drive Using Windows Explorer

-- Click Format in the drop down menu.
+- Find and Click on Format in the drop-down menu.